-- 1. Re-organize and Simplify the Zoning By-law - 2.
+- 1. Work with the planning department to support the re-organization of the Zoning Bylaw - 2.
 Streamline the Review Process - 3.
 Amend the Accessory Apartment Provision to the By-law - 4.
-Provide Incentives to comply with the Inclusionary Housing Provision to the By-law - 5.
+Fix the legal issues and provide Incentives to comply with the Inclusionary Housing Provision to the By-law - 5.
 Amend the Neighborhood Business District Section of the Zoning By-law to encourage the development of family apartments above the ground floor of a commercial building - 6.
-Re-examine the Affordable Housing Provision in the Zoning and make it more effective - 7.
-Consider a fee waiver or reduction program for affordable units - 8.
+Pilot Program for conversion of older homes - 7.
+Enforce fee waiver or reduction program for affordable units - 8.
 Examine Project Review Functions/Funding Allocations